Migration Guides

 This change affects AlphaMask3d, AlphaMask3dDeferred, AlphaMask3dPrepass, Opaque2d, Opaque3dDeferred, Opaque3dPrepass, Shadow, Transmissive3d, Transparent2d, Transparent3d, and TransparentUi.

-• The primitive_topology field on GpuMesh is now an accessor method: GpuMesh::primitive_topology().
+The primitive_topology field on GpuMesh is now an getter method: GpuMesh::primitive_topology().

-• For performance reasons, MeshPipelineKey has been split into BaseMeshPipelineKey, which lives in bevy_render, and MeshPipelineKey, which lives in bevy_pbr.
-These two should be combined with bitwise-or to produce the final MeshPipelineKey.
+For performance reasons, MeshPipelineKey has been split into BaseMeshPipelineKey, which lives in bevy::render, and MeshPipelineKey, which lives in bevy::pbr.
+These two may be combined with bitwise-or to produce the final MeshPipelineKey.

 Disable RAY_QUERY and RAY_TRACING_ACCELERATION_STRUCTURE by default #